Mc-Zen/zero/README.md

 ### Version 0.4.0
 _Units and quantities_
 - Adds the `zi` module for unit and quantity formatting.
-- Added new way of applying table alignment via show-rules for seamless interoperability with other table packages.
+- Adds new way of applying table alignment via show-rules for seamless interoperability with other table packages.
+- Adds option to configure the group threshold individually for the integer and fractional part.
 - Fixes numbers in RTL direction context.
 - Fixes `figure.kind` detection of`ztable`.
 - Fixes direct usage of `nonum` in `ztable`.